Skip to main content

 The Miscommunication Game: Threatening Divorce

-What is a miscommunication game?
+Why is threatening divorce a miscommunication game?

 A miscommunication game is when someone says one thing but doesn’t share the true meaning of what they want to say.
 We see in couples therapy that miscommunication games make it difficult for partners to connect with each other because it leaves room for assumptions to be made.
 If one person says, “There’s a football game on Saturday…” when they are hoping that their partner will want to go to the football game with them, the other partner won’t know that when they give an answer, so they are answering an unspoken question.